jptosso/jptosso/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on the [Coraza WAF](Coraza WAF initiative)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning new data structures and modern programming technologies
 - 👯 I’m looking to collaborate on Open Source Initiatives
 - 🤔 I’m looking for help with [Coraza WAF](https://github.com/jptosso/coraza-waf)